-Starting next year, this new low- ${\rm CO_2}$ steel will be used for rail frames in approximately 12,000 Volvo FH and Volvo FM trucks, which is expected to reduce ${\rm CO_2}$ emissions by around 6,600 tons.
-That is equivalent to the annual $CO_2$ emissions produced by 910 European residents.
+Starting next year, this new low-CO2 steel will be used for rail frames in approximately 12,000 Volvo FH and Volvo FM trucks, which is expected to reduce CO2 emissions by around 6,600 tons.
+That is equivalent to the annual CO2 emissions produced by 910 European residents.

-Why Low-CO2 Emission Steel Is a Key Factor in Producing Net-Zero Emission Trucks involves hydrogen instead of coal in the iron reduction process, effectively eliminating all CO2 emissions.
+Why Low-CO2 Emission Steel Is a Key Factor in Producing Net-Zero Emission Trucks

+If Volvo Trucks aims to fulfill its environmental ambitions, including a net-zero emissions supply chain, it is crucial to use an alternative to standard steel with low CO2 emissions. involves hydrogen instead of coal in the iron reduction process, effectively eliminating all CO2 emissions.
 However, this technology is still developing and is not yet commercially available in large quantities.
 In the meantime, Volvo Trucks is exploring ways to use recycled steel to reduce the carbon footprint of its trucks today.